StatCan/aaw/docs/en/index.md

 ![Kubeflow Central Dashboard Sidebar](./images/kubeflow-sidebar.png)

-### Make sure you are on the Kubeflow Main Page (we call it the Central Dashboard)
+### Namespace Selection

+When you are on the Kubeflow Central Dashboard, in the upper left corner you will find the **Select Namespace** dropdown menu.
+If the menu says "Select namespace" then you need to select a namespace before you can view, edit or launch any of your notebook servers.

 ![Selecting a Namespace](./images/select-a-namespace-1.png)

-### Then select the namespace from the namespace dropdown menu.
+### Select the namespace from the namespace dropdown menu.

+When you select the menu, a dropdown list will appear with all the namespaces you belong to.
+Please select the appropriate namespace before moving forward.

 ![Selecting a Namespace](./images/select-a-namespace-2.png)

 ### You will now see the name of the namespace and you are ready to go.

+Once a namespace has been selected, the name of the namespace will replace "Select namespace".
+If no namespaces appear in the menu, please contact us on the **#general** channel on [Slack](https://statcan-aaw.slack.com).

 ![Selecting a Namespace](./images/select-a-namespace-3.png)

 ### Click **Notebooks** from the sidebar on the left.

+Once you click **Notebooks** from the Central Dashboard Sidebar, you will be

 ![Kubeflow Notebook Servers](./images/kubeflow-sidebar-notebooks-selected.png)